gsp2014/gsp2014.github.io/_pages/about.md

 Recruiting
 ======
-I welcome motivated master’s students with interests in data value enhancement and data quality improvement to join my research group.
+I welcome motivated master’s students with interests in data value enhancement and data quality improvement for LLM fine-tuning to join my research group.

 Undergraduate students who intend to pursue a master’s or Ph.D. degree at the ICT, CAS, or at overseas institutions are also encouraged to apply for research internships.